Activities for High Schools

 • Number of students: 6 students per school.

 These programs provide professional development courses, teacher training workshops, and online resources to teachers and their students.

 Past Professional Development Courses for High School Teachers

-All or part of the above-listed programs (with the exception of Italy Writes) can be included as part of the Alternanza Scuola Lavoro (Dlg.107/15) satisfying requirements for Italian high school students.
-Stipulation of the relevant agreement between JCU and participating institutions for the current academic year and advance registration are obligatory.
-The ASL Tutor at each school will receive a spreadsheet where the names of all students engaged in ASL at JCU activities for the academic year are to be listed.
-Certification of ASL hours for each student will be provided in April, based on this spreadsheet.
+All or part of the above-listed programs can satisfy PCTO/ASL (Dlg.107/15) requirements for Italian high school students.
+Stipulation of the relevant agreement between JCU and participating institutions for the current academic year and advance registration for each activity is obligatory.

-During the 2017-2018 Academic Year, 37 Italian high schools signed an Agreement with John Cabot University to participate in at least one of the activities offered for Alternanza Scuola Lavoro.
+Currently, 37 Italian high schools have signed an Agreement with John Cabot University to participate in at least one of the activities offered for PCTO/ASL.